seznam/richtext-processor/README.md

   and hyphen ("-") characters' (these constraints can be enforced by providing a custom command interpreter if desired).
 - Command names can be processed in a case-sensitive way if desired.
-The default behavior is to treat command names as case-insensitive, so that the implementation is compliant with the standard.
-The standard command names are recognized in capitalization used in their definitions on pages 23 and 24 of RFC 1341 when in case-sensitive mode.
+The specification-recommended (implied, actually) behavior is to treat command names as case-insensitive, and this implementation supports this.
+When in case-sensitive mode, the standard command names are recognized in capitalization used in their definitions on pages 23 and 24 of RFC 1341.

   Please note that the C implementation is capable of interpreting only the A-Z letters of english alphabet in case-insensitive mode (which is compliant with